mejia-dev/epicodus-capstone-mvp/Timetracker.md

 ### Time Log:

+* 2024-04-28 -  hours total
+  * 10:48am PST -
+    * Determine a bug with the current enemy spawn system that leads to inconsistent spawns.
+Appears that the enemy timer is increasing whether or not the audio is playing.
+Can likely just have a checker outside the loop to see if the audio is playing, and if not, set the timer back to 0.

 * 2024-04-26 - 3.8 hours total
   * 11:15am PST - 3:03pm PST
     * Continue working on delta time.